2-Week Pacific Northwest Road Trip

 Four nights in Seattle

 Start your road trip in Seattle.
 I went to college here, so this city is near and dear to my heart!
 My favorite accommodation in the city is The State Hotel, an Instagram-perfect boutique hotel across from Pike Place Market.
-Seattle also has some fantastic Airbnbs.
+You can also check out the Best Airbnbs in Seattle.

 Spend your first two days exploring the city.
 My top activity recommendations are to watch the sunset from Kerry Park, shop in Pike Place Market, visit Pioneer Square, see a show at The Crocodile, go up in the Space Needle, and see the city from The Sky View Observatory in the Columbia Center.